camiloyule/crud-node-angular15/README.md

 Provide step-by-step instructions on how to install and set up the project locally.
 This may include:

+located in TEST-CRUD
 run npm install
-(check if there are node_modules for backend(test-crud) and inside crud-front)
+(check if there are node_modules for backend(test-crud) and inside crud-front) if inside crud-front there is not node_modules, located in crud-front run npm install

 1. Prerequisites (Node.js, Angular CLI, etc.)
 2. Cloning the repository